 You can also invoke the Permanent delete API endpoint to programmatically delete a cluster.

-Detailed information about Spark jobs is displayed in the Spark UI, which you can access from:
+You can view detailed information about Spark jobs in the Spark UI, which you can access from the Spark UI tab on the cluster details page.

 You can get details about active and terminated clusters.